mosmn/Notes/sections/javascript/time-complexity.md

+# “Time complexity”: analysing how the runtime of an algorithm changes as the input increases.

 In programming, there are two ways we can measure the efficiency of our code.
 We can measure the time complexity or the space complexity.

 # Efficiency Basics